jeremenichelli/jeremenichelli.github.io/_posts/2016-07-07-building-a-component-based-app-react.md

 Try to learn a new framework always brings a learning curve that, in my opinion, is too steep in React.
 There are a lot of reasons for that.

 The first one is the **documentation**.
-I have to admit is really complete, though a bit unorganized which is a big deal for begginers, probably a consequence of a fast evolution pace the repository experimented recently.
+I have to admit is really complete but unorganized, which is a big deal for begginers, probably a consequence of a fast evolution pace the repository experimented recently.

 > "The official docs grew organically and need gardening." - Dan Abramov

-The second one is **JSX** it self.
-Using it really improves the developing experience, but it has its tricks and limitations.
+The second one is **JSX** itself.
+Using it really improves the developing experience, but it brings its own tricks and limitations to the yard.

-I would suggest trying React without it first or you will find yourself learning two things at the same time and not knowing _what's wrong and where_ when your script renders nothing.
+I would suggest trying React without it first or you will find yourself learning two things at the same time, not knowing _what's wrong and where_ when your script renders nothing.

 The last one is **tooling**.
-If your building your application with React, there's a high chance you will need transpiling and a build process to handle the whole thing.

-Actually a build process to bundle your application should be there since you're choosing this path to structure your project separating it in smaller parts.
+If you're building your application with React, you will need transpiling and a build process to handle the whole thing since you're choosing this path to structure your project separating it in smaller parts.

-There are a lot of boilerplates, _a lot_... which I think is a symptom of what's going on with the library nowadays.
+There are a lot of boilerplates, which I think is a symptom of what's going on with the library nowadays.
 Apparently developers are having a hard time around decisions when they start a new project which includes React.

 ## Architecture